dwinjnr/bootstrap-project/README.md

 ## Bootstrap-project

-### A responsive website for my proposed creative/design agency
+A responsive website for a creative/design agency

 [Live Preview](https://dwinjnrbp.netlify.com/)